ZeekBeakCreek/class-astro/src/pages/en/page-8.md

 ### What does `useState` return?

 It returns a pair of values: the current state and a function that updates it.
 This is why we write `const [count, setCount] = useState()`.
 This is similar to `this.state.count` and `this.setState` in a class, except you get them in a pair.
-If you're not familiar with the syntax we used, we'll come back to it [at the bottom of this page](#tip-what-do-square-brackets-mean).
+If you're not familiar with the syntax we used, we'll come back to it [just below this section](#using-the-state-hook).

 Now that we know what the `useState` Hook does, our example should make more sense: